-Discussed below are federal income tax risks related to the merger and owning and disposing of common units received in the merger.
+Discussed below are federal income tax risks related to the merger and owning and disposing of common units.
 You are urged to read "Tax Consequences" in this prospectus supplement and "Tax Consequences" and "Risk Factors - Tax Risks to Common Unitholders" in the accompanying prospectus for a more complete discussion of the federal income tax risks related to owning and disposing of common units.